ed-smith18/Inventory-System/README.md

 # Inventory-System

-This project is an Inventory System.
-It allows you to catalog various items and obejcts.
+This project is an Inventory System which allows you to catalog various items and supplies.